ycpcs/cs496-spring2014/lectures/lecture11.md

 **Important**: this is just a static HTML document!
 This is an interesting advantage of AJAX over the traditional form submission/page reload model: the user interface can be static HTML, which can be delivered once (not multiple times) and cached by the client.

-The important part is the call to the **\$.ajax** method.
+The important part is the call to the **$.ajax** method.
 This is a method provided by jQuery to simplify AJAX requests.
 The value passed to the method is a Javascript object whose fields describe the request.
 The important fields are:

 -   **type** - the type of HTTP request.
 In the example above it's POST, but it could also be GET.
 Note that web browsers can only generate GET and POST requests.
 -   **url** - the URL of the servlet that will be handling the request.
-In this case, it's the servlet handling requests to **/lab12/ajax/addNumbers**.
+In this case, it's the servlet handling requests to **/lab11/ajax/addNumbers**.
 -   **data** - a Javascript object whose fields are parameters to be sent to the servlet, and whose values are the values of those parameters.
 In the example above, the parameters are called **first** and **second** and their values are the values found in the textboxes in the UI.
 -   **success** - the success callback.
 It takes the data received from the server and sets it as text in the result span element in the UI, displaying the result of the computation to the user.
 -   **error** - the error callback.
 Sets an error message in the error message span element in the UI.